Free, fast shipping with automatic refills for items fulfilled by our pharmacy. Easily pause or cancel anytime.

 Dasetta 7/7/7 is an oral contraceptive designed to prevent women from becoming pregnant.
 It’s a combination birth control pill, meaning it contains both the hormones estrogen and progestin.
 These hormones prevent you from ovulating.
 They also make your cervical mucus thicker and your uterine lining thinner to prevent sperm from reaching and fertilizing an egg.
 Dasetta, like other forms of hormonal birth control, does not protect against sexually transmitted infections.

 Our team at Nurx™ can prescribe Dasetta 7/7/7 at special request or can offer the generic equivalent Nortrel 7/7/7 for as low as $0 with insurance or as little as $25 without insurance.
+To learn more about getting birth control from Nurx, click here.

 How Is Dasetta 7/7/7 Used?